iff-dronelab/Web_interface/README.md

 On the forwarded page you can select specific datasets (filtered by name) for the following webinterface.
 This Datasets can be configured in the **CONFIG.js** json-file from this repository.

+In addition, you need to change the accesstoken in the UAV1-4.html files to one of yours. (get it from your accountinfo)

 **Step 6:** Enjoy testing the features